GlacioHack/xdem/doc/source/gapfill.md

 plt.show()
 ```

-*Caption: The elevation dependent elevation change of Scott Turnerbreen on Svalbard from 1990--2009.
+*Caption: Hypsometric elevation change of Scott Turnerbreen on Svalbard from 1990--2009.
 The width of the bars indicate the standard deviation of the bin.
 The light blue background bars show the area distribution with elevation.*

 ## Regional hypsometric interpolation